chenxizhang/openai-powershell/code365scripts.openai/_docs/zh-CN/New-ChatGPTConversation.md

 # New-ChatGPTConversation

 ## SYNOPSIS
-创建一个新的 ChatGPT 对话，或者如果你直接指定了 prompt 参数，获取一个 Chat 完成的结果。
+Create a new ChatGPT conversation or get a Chat Completion result if you specify the prompt parameter directly.

 ## SYNTAX